bale of plastic bottles for recycling.

 Your business receives the rebate.
 The recycling company then uses their professional machinery and processes to recycle the waste – or sends it to a waste management centre for processing.
 The recycled materials are sold to manufacturers to use to make new products, and the recycling company makes a profit at this point.

-• star icon Can recycling rebates help my business attract eco-conscious customers?
+• bin shapes icon Can recycling rebates help my business attract eco-conscious customers?

 Using recycling rebates for your business improves your recycling rates, which will appeal to eco-conscious customers.
 Today, more consumers are interested in what happens to waste and how companies they use and buy from have an impact on the environment.
 Recycling rebates help businesses operate more sustainably.